elviskim18/e-Health/README.md

 ***
 ## How to use the project
-The project folder is divided into two folders mainly **backend** and **frontend**.
+The project folder is divided into two folders, mainly **backend** and **frontend**.
 The backend folder contains several folders.
 The app folder contains the models and controllers for the backend.
 It also has a db folder that contains the active record migrations together with the seed files.

 The **frontend** contains several necessary folders. **public** contains the main index file that all the app runs from.
 The **src** folder contains the **components** folder that holds all the components running our SPA.
 We also have a CSS folder that holds **SASS** files ment for styling our components.
 ***